Navid200/xDrip/docs/Nightscout/DatabaseBackup.md

 **Backup**
 Open a [terminal](./Terminal.md), and select "Backup MongoDB and variables" from the **Data** submenu.
-A compressed archive file will be created in the current directory, containing the MongoDB database and variables.
+A compressed archive file will be created with the name you chose in the current directory, containing the MongoDB database and variables.

 **Transfer the backup**
 To prevent loss if the virtual machine is deleted, transfer the backup off the machine.
-After the backup is completed, the full path to the backup file will be displayed on the screen—copy it.
+Once the backup is complete, the full path to the backup file will be displayed on screen—copy it.
+If the path is not displayed, exit the menu and run the following command in the terminal:
+`pwd`
+Copy the result, then append the name of your backup file:
+`/Filename`
+This gives you the full absolute file path.

 Click **“Download File”** at the top of the terminal.
 ![Download](./images/Download.png)